vcsjones/AzureSignTool/README.md

 * `--skip-signed` [short: `-s`, required: no]: If a file is already signed it will be skipped, rather than replacing the existing signature.

+* `--append-signature` [short: `-as`, required: no]: If a file is already signed it will append the signature, just sign otherwise.
+It has no effect when used with `--skip-signed`

 ### Advanced

 * `--page-hashing` [short: `-ph`, required: no]: Causes the Authenticode signing process to generate hashes of pages for verifying when